bytesatwork/bytewiki/docs/source/softwaredevelopment.rst

       ./poky-bytesatwork-glibc-x86_64-bytesatwork-minimal-image-armv7at2hf-neon-bytepanel-emmc-toolchain-3.0.2.sh

 ..
 Hint:: If you encounter problems when trying to install the toolchain, make sure the downloaded toolchain is executable.
-Run :guilabel:`chmod +x /<path>/<toolchain-file>.sh` to make it executable.
+Run ``chmod +x /<path>/<toolchain-file>.sh`` to make it executable.

 ---------------